HST travel plans

 I'm based in the Institute for Language, Cognition and Computation of the School of Informatics at the University of Edinburgh, with the title "Professor of Web Informatics".
 I'm interested in the Architecture of the Web, Markup Languages, the Foundations of Cognitive Science, as well as Computational Linguistics, Data-Intensive Linguistics, Language Corpora and Corpus Management.

-Since February 2005 many of my activities have focussed on my membership in the W3C Technical Architecture Group and my work within W3C working groups:
+Much of my recent work originates in my membership in the W3C Technical Architecture Group between 2005 and 2012 and my work within W3C working groups:

 If you're interested in pursuing an MSc or PhD in one of these areas, please see the Informatics postgraduate prospectus and/or get in touch with me.